 That right there would have been enough to crown Boyer as one of the top humanitarians ever to play college football.
 That's only where his story really starts to unfold.

 Serving His Country

 Boyer was 21 when he joined the Army, and when he enlisted there was a contract available for a possible shot to be a Special Forces member.
-All he had to do was score high enough on his exams, go through through basic training and airborne school, then go through a pre-selection and a selection course.
+All he had to do was score high enough on his exams, go through through basic training and airborne school, then go through a pre-selection and selection course.

 Then, if he was lucky enough, he'd get a chance to be a Green Beret.
-Boyer eventually cleared all of the obstacles that were in his way and eventually made his way overseas.
+Boyer eventually cleared all of the obstacles that were in his way and made his way overseas.

 That's about the extent of what Boyer reveals publicly about his time in the military.

 He won't say what he did to earn a Bronze Star during his service.
 He doesn't talk about where he's been, only saying he's been to Iraq and “similar areas”.